geonetwork/doc/source/contributing/making-a-pull-request.rst

      $ git push origin myfeature

         # this pushed your new branch to Github
-        # now you are ready to make a Pull Request to get the new feature added to GeoNetwork
+        # now you are ready to make a Pull Request to get the new feature added to |project_name|

      # revise pull request based on review feedback
      # another commit